myles-lewis/locuszoomr/cran-comments.md

 0 errors | 0 warnings | 0 note

 This release includes:
-* Improvements to controls for the plotly version
+* Bugfix for chromosome coordinates with LDlinkR